-Image from Sun Bird Farms
+Image of Silver Gray Dorking pair from Sun Bird Farms

-Dorking Breed Characteristics
+Dorking Breed Physical Characteristics

-Dorkings come in several beautiful colors including red, silver (as pictured above) and white.
 Dorkings have the polydactyl gene, which means they have extra toes.
 (I go into a little more detail on polydactyly in my post on Silkies because that is another breed that carries the gene.)

 Dorking Chicken Temperament

 Dorking chickens are generally very docile, generally easy to handle and have a friendly disposition.
 These factors make them well suited for backyard chicken keeping, especially around children.
 However, they are not commonly available at local feed stores and usually have to be preordered.